imntdat/demo-project.v1/README.md

 ## 5. Config new package

-Move to the new package has just generated, run:
+Move to the new package has just generated

-The variable needs to replace: <package_name>

 ```console
 > cd <package_name>